eebbesen/freerider/README.md

 # Freerider

-Locate local car2go vehicles that are less than 25 percent fueled.
+freerider identifies car2go vehicles in your area which you can refuel for free minutes!

 ### What?
-freerider is a gem that leverages [exising geolocation applications](http://apple.stackexchange.com/questions/60152/is-there-a-way-to-access-a-macs-geolocationfrom-terminal) and [the car2go api](https://code.google.com/p/car2go/wiki/index_v2_1).
+freerider is a gem that leverages [exising geolocation applications](http://apple.stackexchange.com/questions/60152/is-there-a-way-to-access-a-macs-geolocationfrom-terminal) and [the car2go api](https://code.google.com/p/car2go/wiki/index_v2_1) to locate local car2go vehicles that are less than 25 percent fueled.

 You need to [get your own consumer key from car2go](https://www.car2go.com/en/austin/car2go-apps/).

 ### Why?
-car2go offers 15 minutes of free time when you refuel a vehicle that is less than 25 percent fueled.
+car2go offers 20 minutes of free time when you refuel a vehicle that is less than 25 percent fueled.
+See the Parking and refueling section of [this page](https://www.car2go.com/en/minneapolis/how-does-car2go-work/) for details.

-freerider identifies car2go vehicles in your area which you can refuel for free minutes!

 ## Installation